 Reassuringly, many of the sculptures themselves remain pristine—which suggests they’re far from given up on.
 Indeed, the Green Love Letter mentioned earlier wasn’t even created for this walk.
 What was intended as a temporary installation in the 80s proved so popular that it’s apparently been repaired and maintained there by locals ever since.

 Moving toward self-reliance

-Officially, Fujino lost its municipal status and was forced to merge with Sagamihara city in 2007 due to economic woes, but it maintains an ambitious creative, communal and rebellious streak.
+In 2007, Fujino amalgamated with Sagamihara, but it maintains an ambitiously creative, communal and rebellious streak.
 They have their own energy collective, which seeks to give residents greater control over their energy supply.
 Even some of the more run-down houses are fitted with solar panels, for which training sessions are held throughout the year.